 Making the Biscuits

-These might just be the easiest biscuits you’ll ever make!
-Whisk the dry ingredients together in a large bowl.
-Add the chopped fresh basil and slowly pour the cream in, starting with just 1 1/2 cups and working up to 1 3/4 cups if your dough is dry.
-Gently mix until a soft, fairly wet dough forms.
+These might just be the easiest biscuits you'll ever make!
+Whisk the dry ingredients, including the chopped fresh basil, together in a large bowl.
+Add the cream and gently mix until a soft, fairly wet dough forms.

-Empty dough onto a lightly floured surface and knead briefly just until the dough comes together.
-Pat or roll it into a 1/2 to 3/4-inch thick square.
+Tip the dough onto a lightly floured surface and pat together until the dough comes together.
+Pat or roll it into a one-inch thick square.
 Cut into individual squares.
+I like to cut them rather small when I'm serving them as an appetizer for a party.
+But they can also be made into normal-sized biscuits for breakfasts, brunches, or even dinners.

-Dip each biscuit completely into melted butter and place on parchment-lined baking sheet.
+Brush each biscuit with melted butter and place on parchment-lined baking sheet.
 Bake at 425 degrees until lightly browned, about 12-16 minutes.

 Gluten Free Basil Cream Biscuits FAQs